mk-fg/feedjack/README.md

 If [South app](http://south.aeracode.org) is available (highly recommended), make sure to add it to INSTALLED_APPS as well, so it'd be able to apply future database schema updates effortlessly.
+Don't forget to run "./manage.py migrate feedjack" in addition to syncdb in that case.

-Then you must add an entry in your Django "urls.py" file.
+Then you must add an entry for feedjack.urls in your Django "urls.py" file, like
-Just include feedjack.urls like this:
+this:

 	urlpatterns = patterns( '',
 		(r'^admin/', include('django.contrib.admin.urls')),